 Intramurals and recreation activities will be developed according to the interests of the Harper students.
-Students will have the opportunity to participate in structured tournament-type activities or take advantage of the many open recreation time periods.
+Students will have the opportunity to participate in structured tournamenttype activities or take advantage of the many open recreation time periods.

-The schedule of Intramurals and a Recreation Calendar of Events will be posted in the new Physical Education, Athletic and Recreation Building.
+The schedule of Intramurals and Recreation Calendar of Events will be available in the new Physical Education, Athletic and Recreation Building (M).
 Announcements of upcoming events will also be listed in the school newspaper on a regular basis.

-Students are invited to express their suggestions for the type of activities they prefer by visiting with the coordinator of intramurals in Building M.
+Students are invited to express their suggestions for the type of activities they prefer by visiting with the coordinator of intramurals in Building M, Room 222.

-Further information can be obtained by calling the Intramural Department, extension 466.
+Further information can be obtained by calling the Intramural Department, extension 265 or 466.